Are the Sustainable Goals questioned by outdated and unilateral approaches of measurement?

 The following table compares the rankings of the SDGI with the rankings of the nine indices included in the Global Index Benchmark:

-– The ranking of the SDGI is entirely redundant with the other indices using aggregated data on development
+– The ranking of the SDGI is entirely redundant (16 out of 20 Top SDG countries among the Top 20 of the Benchmark) with the other indices using aggregated data on development.

 Dill, Alexander, The wrong message.
 Redundancy and unilateralism in measuring the SDGs. in: Globalpolicywatch, March 10th 2017: